CodingMilitia/Blog/content/posts/2022-09-01-beware-of-records-with-expressions-and-calculated-properties.md

 Note that this wouldn’t work if it wasn’t for the lazy, as at the time the copy constructor is invoked, we still don’t know what the new `SomeValue` will be.

+> Update: as pointed out in a comment to this post, note that this approach breaks the record's out of the box equality characteristics, as the automatically implemented `Equals` and `GetHashCode` use all the properties and fields, including private ones.
+It wasn't important in my use case, as I wasn't using equality, but if it is for your use case, you might need to override `Equals` and `GetHashCode` (and now we have an even less terse record definition 😭😭).

 ## Other options

 There are, of course, other options to solve this issue.

 We could, for example, declare `SomeValue` outside of the primary constructor and make it have a getter only, instead of the getter and init setter that’s generated when using the primary constructor.
 The side effect would be that we no longer can use a `with` expression to clone the record and change `SomeValue`.